tabalinas/jsgrid/README.md

 Ensure that jQuery library of version 1.8.3 or later is included.

-Include `jsgrid.min.js` and `jsgrid.min.css` files to the page.
+Include `jsgrid.min.js` and `jsgrid.min.css` files into the web page.

-Create grid applying jQuery plugin jsGrid with grid config as following
+Create grid applying jQuery plugin `jsGrid` with grid config as follows

 ````javascript